The Moment Your Phone Stopped Working for You

 Delete or Archive: No articulated purpose, purpose no longer matters, or misalignment is too severe to fix.

 The delete-or-archive bucket is often hard.
 People feel guilt deleting tools they paid for or friends recommend.
+If that guilt is stopping you from acting, read about screen time guilt and how to balance it with progress.
 Intentional technology use requires accepting that a tool was right for a previous version of you and wrong for who you are now.
-That’s not failure; that’s growth.
+Retiring a tool that no longer fits your current goals is not failure — it is evidence that your priorities have grown.

 Building Your Goal-Alignment Matrix